UU-Human-Evolution/1MB438/Lab_3.md

 ---
 ## Report:
-Please submit a text file with the answers to the following questions: 1, 2, 3 and 5.
+Please submit a text file in the quizz with the answers to the following questions: 1, 2, 3 and 5.

 ---